-To determine for 2017 whether an achievement award is a "qualified plan award" under the de-CAUTION duction rules described in Pub.
-535, treat any employee who received more than \$120,000 in pay for 2016
+To determine for 2017 whether an achievement award is a "qualified plan award" under the deduction rules described in Pub.
+535, treat any employee who received more than \$120,000 in pay for 2016 as a highly compensated employee.

 If the cost of awards given to an employee is more than your allowable deduction, include in the employee's wages the larger of the following amounts.